GNS-S/x86-16-disassembler/README.md

     >disassembler example-code.com RESULT-FILE-NAME.txt

     NOTE: the file names should be 5 characters or less, due to certain restraints in the architecture

+There is a result file to showcase what you should get while disassembling the test-code file